Real Estate CRM: What you need to know

 Mark Ferguson from InvestFourMore uses Podio CRM.
 “We use Podio for our CRM because we can customize it to exactly what we need.
 My team manager has a bit of computer experience and can set it up to handle any project.
 I have many flips going, multiple agents on my team, and projects within my blog InvestFourMore.com as well.
 Podio is able to handle all of those with ease.”

-That’s it!
-Are you interested in looking for a CRM for Real Estate?
-Download our CRM Comparison Table for Real Estate Agents!
-We’ve done all the hard research for you.
+Download the comparison table CRMs for real estate agents.
 This table gives you a quick overview on the biggest and best CRMs on the market and what they can offer you.
 Fill out the form below.